-Recommended tire pressure for Maserati Levante
+Where to find recommended tire pressure for Maserati Levante?

 What is recommended winter tire pressure for Maserati Levante?

 Tire pressure fluctuates with ambient temperatures.
 When temperatures drop, Maserati Levante tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease.
 During winter Maserati Levante tires can be inflated 3 to 5 psi above the recommended tire pressure settings to compensate for lower temperatures.
 Do not overinflate above the maximum tire inflation pressure value indicated on tire sidewall.
 Make sure to check tire pressure regularly in the winter to keep tires properly inflated for a safe ride on snow and icy roads.